 - greens such as mustard and collard

-At one time or another I have planted almost all of these crops in my garden and most have done extremely well in the fall.
+At one time or another, I have planted almost all of these cool season vegetables in my garden and most have done extremely well in the fall.

 If you are buying transplants from the store, you don’t need to start quite as early.
 Most plant tags will tell you when to plant the vegetables to optimize your harvest.
 If not, this article will help you figure out the best time to plant your chosen vegetable.